go-bayes/boilerplate/README.md

   db = db
 )

-# Use the text directly in your document
+# use the text directly in your document
 cat("## Methods\n\n", methods_sample)

-# Clean up
+# clean up
 unlink(temp_analysis, recursive = TRUE)

-# Example 3: For a real project with existing .boilerplate-data directory:
+# example 3: For a real project with existing .boilerplate-data directory:
 # If you have an existing directory structure, you may need to specify:
 # db <- boilerplate_import(data_path = ".boilerplate-data/projects/default/data")
-# Or initialise it first:
+# or initialise it first:
 # boilerplate_init(data_path = ".boilerplate-data", create_dirs = TRUE)
 ```